 A wildlife rehabilitator should place optimum animal care above personal gain.

-A wildlife rehabilitator should strive to provide professional and human care in all phases of wildlife rehabilitation, respecting the wilderness and maintaining the dignity of each animal in life and death.
+A wildlife rehabilitator should strive to provide professional and humane care in all phases of wildlife rehabilitation, protecting the welfare, respecting the wilderness, and maintaining the dignity of each animal in life and death.
 Releasable animals should be maintained in a wild condition and released as soon as appropriate.
-Non-releasable animals, which are inappropriate for education, foster-parenting, or captive breeding have a right to euthanasia.
+Nonreleasable animals have a right to euthanasia.

 A wildlife rehabilitator should encourage community support and involvement through volunteer training and public education.
 The common goal should be to promote a responsible concern for living beings and the welfare of the environment.